This drink was basically an ad

 Why it matters

-The Moscow Mule is proof that cocktails are not just about flavor.
-They are also about branding and experience.
+The Moscow Mule proves that cocktails aren’t just about flavor.
+They’re about the whole experience.
+The mug.
+The name.
+The look.

 The takeaway